clarahoffmann/NumericalDifferentiation/Radar/ReadMe.md

 # Measuring Velocity and Acceleration with Numerical Differentiation
 Solution to problem 8.37 in Gilat \& Subramaniam (2014)

+Any radar that measures speed of a moving object uses numerical differentiation.
+For example, a radar station which measures the speed of passing planes uses numerical differentiation to obtain their speed and acceleration.
+This example is taken from Gilat \& Subramaniam \cite{radar} (2014).
+Assume the angle and distance towards an aircraft is recorded every three seconds.
+The velocity $v$ and acceleration $a$ can be determined using the distance to the airplane $r$, the angle of the radar to the ground $theta$ and the time $t$ by

 <img src="RadarSpeed.jpg" width="400">